madmurphy/libconfini/MAN.md

 In order to maximize the flexibility of the data, only four escaping sequences are supported by **libconfini**: `\'`, `\"`, `\\` and the multiline escaping sequence (`/\\(?:\n\r?|\r\n?)/`).

 The first three escaping sequences are left untouched by all functions except `ini_unquote()`.
 Nevertheless, the characters `'`, `"` and `\` can determine different behaviors during the parsing depending on whether they are escaped or unescaped.
-For instance, the string `johnsmith !&quot;` in the following example will not be parsed as a comment:
+For instance, the string `johnsmith !"` in the following example will not be parsed as a comment:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.ini}